The BMC Brief, Volume 7, Issue 7

 In January 2016, BMCHP began participating in the Massachusetts Senior Care Options (SCO) program.
 Through this program, BMCHP provides comprehensive, integrated care for seniors who are 65 and older, are eligible for MassHealth Standard and who may also be enrolled in Medicare.
 BMCHP offers a model of care that coordinates and promotes coverage of specialized geriatric services that helps them better meet the specific needs of seniors, including through social support services, while reducing the cost of care.
 Currently, BMCHP serves members in five Massachusetts counties under this program: Barnstable, Bristol, Hampden, Plymouth, and Suffolk.
 They hope to expand across the state.

-To learn more about BMC HealthNet Plan, visit their website.
+To learn more about the BMC HealthNet Plan, visit their website.

 Q: What does your department do?